Melting Dream

 Melting Dream was presented to a class of over twenty-four students as the final project for its course.
 The resulting experience successfully demonstrated how physical-digital hybrid design—powered by simple JavaScript and p5.js systems—can evoke strong emotional responses and deepen player connection through tangible interaction.

 In reflection upon this project, I believe my greatest success in truly integrating the gameboard into the experience was the "electrical fault" event I pitched and coded.
 Through that, I got to see many scramble hurriedly to "fix" their controls before the monster took advantage.
-While considering what I could have done better, overall the game stays bit too strictly to the inspiration in the actual game outside the unique events involving the controller.
+While considering what I could have done better, overall the game stays bit too strictly to the inspiration, only truly straying in its unique events.
 Making sure to offer more beyond aside from the controller is a lesson I will take.